RinoxCraft/Projects-Unicauca/Arduino-Proyects/GreenHouse-DB-ESP32/Readme.md

                                                   + `testing`:
   ![image](https://github.com/RinoxCraft/Projects-Unicauca/assets/67917424/3888e171-fd59-4e62-b411-65ed5b0702f7)

-  5. Database Creation and Configuration
+## 5. Database Creation
      ### To continue with the configuration of our project we recommend visiting our .doc file: [Greenhouse Project with Database and HTML](https://docs.google.com/document/d/1E_aDSJ7xsLImMLE22vqVSqqBkkm7MOsCMc3BbSUyEO4/edit?usp=sharing)

+## 6. Database Configuration
+   ### To continue with the configuration of the ESP-32 for connection with MYSQL, we recommend visiting our .doc file: [Greenhouse Project with Database and HTML V2](https://docs.google.com/document/d/15Av9mOf5KoJdoDAUe40zs3s7e7orfK0BSMMuHV0Ers0/edit?usp=sharing)